-For enquiries on spending or obtaining CIL for Community Projects please submit the Project Funding Enquiry Form to the Communities Team.
+For all CIL bid enquiries please submit the CIL Funding Enquiry Form to the Infrastructure Team.

 Some of the CIL we receive (15% or 25% depending on if your community has a Neighbourhood Plan) will be passed to the parish or town council where the development is taking place.
 The parish or town council will decide how to spend this part of the levy.
 Annual Financial Reports on CIL for each parish or town council receiving CIL are published on the town or parish councils own websites.

-New CIL Regulations are coming into force on 1 September 2019 and one of the measures that is being changed is the removal of the CIL123 Lists upon which the Joint Babergh and Mid Suffolk CIL Expenditure Framework is currently based. in the future councils will publish an Infrastructure Funding Statement.
-When both councils considered the outcomes of the review to the CIL Expenditure Framework in March 2019 Babergh and Mid Suffolk provided for this change too the CIL 123 Lists with delegated authority to publish an alternative document.
-The CIL Position Statements have been produced and agreed in accordance with the Councils recommendations and will allow the CIL bid determination process to go forward.
+New CIL Regulations came into force on 1 September 2019 and one of the measures that has been changed is the removal of the CIL 123 Lists upon which the Joint Babergh and Mid Suffolk CIL Expenditure Framework was originally currently based.
+When both Councils considered the outcomes of the first review to the CIL Expenditure Framework in March 2019, Babergh and Mid Suffolk provided for this forthcoming legislative change to the CIL 123 Lists with delegated authority to publish an alternative document for both Councils.
+These alternative documents are known as the CIL Position Statements for each District.
+They are identical and were produced and agreed and adopted in accordance with the Councils decision and allow the CIL bid determination process to continue.
 The CIL Position Statements provide clarity about what will be funded by CIL.
-The councils will review the CIL Expenditure Framework during the Autumn 2019 during bid round 4 and a revised Expenditure Framework will be in place before bid round 5 opens in May 2020.
+The Councils carried out a second review of the CIL Expenditure Framework and adopted these changes in April 2020 so that the amendments are in place before bid round 5 opens in May 2020.

 CIL will be spent by the District councils on infrastructure projects anywhere within or outside the districts to support development within the districts.
 The CIL Expenditure Framework has been approved by Babergh District Council on 24 April 2018 and by Mid Suffolk District Council on 26 April 2018.
 It was reviewed and approved by Full Council on 18 and 19 March 2019.

 In accordance with the CIL Expenditure Framework, the lists below contain the current valid bids for Bid Rounds 1 and 2.
-Work continues on the invalid bids during the Bid Process, except for those bids relating to infrastructure not on the Regulation 123 Lists.
+Work continues on the invalid bids during the Bid Process, except for those bids relating to infrastructure not on the CIL Position Statements.

-In accordance with the CIL Expenditure Framework, the approved bids for Bid Rounds 1 and 2 are included in the CIL Business Case which will be updated on a half yearly basis.
+In accordance with the CIL Expenditure Framework, the approved bids for Bid Rounds in the same financial year are included in the same yearly CIL Business Case which will be updated on a half yearly basis.

 Up to 5% of CIL will be spent on the administration of CIL, for example the salaries of the team responsible for processing and managing CIL and the software systems used to record, monitor and report on the CIL.